nedpranson/omarchy-themer/README.md

 # Installing

 > [!NOTE]
-> Only `lazy.nvim` package manager is supported.
+> Only [lazy.nvim](https://github.com/folke/lazy.nvim) plugin manager is supported.

-This plugin can be installed either `alongside LazyVim` or through a `custom plugin` that sets the colorscheme via its `opts` table.
+This plugin can be installed either [alongside LazyVim](#installing-alongside-lazyvim) or through a [custom plugin](#installing-with-a-custom-plugin) that sets the colorscheme via its `opts` table.

-## Installing alongside LazyVim.
+## Installing alongside LazyVim

-Best suited for those already using, or planning to use, [LazyVim](https://github.com/LazyVim/LazyVim);
+Best suited for those already using (or planning to use) [LazyVim](https://github.com/LazyVim/LazyVim);
-it can also function independently without this dependency - look at [Installing using custom plugin](#installing-using-custom-plugin).
+it can also function independently without this dependency - look at [Installing with a custom plugin.](#installing-with-a-custom-plugin)

 ```lua
 return {